wethod/learning-center-source/content/reports/index.md

 All team members' list are sortable by the average chargeabilty.

 * **Set a chargeability target**: An orange dashed line represents the chargeability target which can be set specifically for each user level from the [company settings]({{< relref "settings/index.md#company" >}})

+### Kudos

+This page gives an overview on the average kudos – votes received as part of a review – of each criterion and team member or pm respectively in one year (quarterly), in three or five years.
+Changing the selected period will affect the "As Team Member" and "As Pm" tables both.

+Navigation: Insights > People > Kudos

+{{< img-center src="/uploads/2021/05/06/people_chargeability.png" >}}

+On the left you find a list of all team's criteria in your company.
+For each of those, wethod gives an overview of the average kudos by quarter or by year.
+It also shows if the average kudo has been decresing over time (red) or not (green) compared to the previous one.

+If you click on a criterion from the list on the left, wethod shows all the users that received reviews for that criterion.
+Please mind that users that haven't received the minimum amount of reviews required for your company are hidden from the criterion list.

+For each team member or pm the average vote and its trend are shown.
+Additionally the number of projects and / or reviews these kudos refer to are listed.

+The users' list is sortable by the average kudos vote.

+* **Enable the project and team review module**: Turn on the project and team review module in order to view the kudos section.
+To start collecting reviews about projects and people working on them you should enable the module from the [company settings]({{< relref "settings/index.md#company" >}}).
+There you can also set the minimum number of unique reviewers to collect feedback from before showing results.